mixer/developer-docs/pages/02.reference/01.chat/04.events/02.ChatMessage/doc.md

 ---
 # ChatMessage

 Sent by the server when a client sends a message.
-It contains multiple message components, such as `text`, `emoticon`, `link`, and `tag`.
+It contains multiple message components, such as `text`, `emoticon`, `link`, `tag` and `image`.
 The `meta` property of a message contains various attributes which define additional details about where the message comes from.

 ## Examples